Underground saison 1 photo

 Southerners defending the right of slavery asked an unanswerable question: how could they cultivate their fields of tobacco, rice, and cotton without slave workers?

-By the 19th century, many Northern states had passed their own laws to abolish slavery inside their own boundaries.
+By the 19th century, many Northern states had passed their laws to abolish slavery inside their boundaries.
 In 1808, they persuaded Congress to make it illegal to bring in new slaves from Africa.
 Gradually, North and South opposed each other.

 The Missouri Compromise